mcmeeking/www.mcmk.in/content/docs/CV/index.md

     company: "EIDO Healthcare Ltd"
     title: "IT Engineer"
     overview: |
-      Functioned as the primary solutions architect for both internal and customer-facing systems, leading the system design, deployment, and maintenance of cloud-based systems on AWS.
+      Functioned as the primary solutions architect for both internal and customer-facing systems, leading the system design, development, deployment, and maintenance of cloud-based systems on AWS.
 Spearheaded the development of automated workflows using Terraform, CircleCI/GitHub Actions, and AWS services, transitioning focus to DevOps and platform engineering while ensuring system reliability and compliance.
     responsibilities:
+      - Build and maintain full-stack (React and Django) applications for a global user base in healthcare
       - Design, deploy, and maintain resilient global systems using Terraform and AWS service including EC2, ECS, S3, RDS, Lambda, and others
       - Implemented CI/CD pipelines to streamline application and system development and deployment
       - Enhanced security and compliance for systems for use in healthcare institutions, adhering to Cyber Essentials Plus standards